CristoferSoler/Seel-17-18/programming/bsiWizard/txt/c/APP.3.3 Fileserver.txt

 ### 1.3 Delimitation

 This module contains basic requirements that must be observed and fulfilled when operating file servers.
-General and operating system-specific aspects of a server are not the subject of the present module, but are dealt with in the SYS1.1 General Server module and in the corresponding operating system-specific components of the IT systems layer.
-For example, SYS.1.3 Unix Server or SYS.1.2.2 Windows Server 2012.
+General and operating system-specific aspects of a server are not the subject of the present module, but are dealt with in the SYS1.1 General Server block and in the corresponding operating system-specific components of the IT systems layer, for example: For example, SYS.1.3 Unix Server or SYS.1.2.2 Windows Server 2012.
 Furthermore, no requirements for storage systems or storage networks are described; these can be found in the SYS.1.8 Storage Systems block.
 Also, it does not deal with dedicated services that can be used to run a file server, e.g. B. samba.

 2 risk situation
 -----------------